Gorillaz: Cracker Island review – bittersweet tunes for anxious times

 (Parlophone)

-A thoughtful eighth album blends Damon Albarn’s state-of-the-world considerations with the skills of collaborators from Stevie Nicks to Thundercat
+A considerate eighth album blends Damon Albarn’s state-of-the-world considerations with the skills of collaborators from Stevie Nicks to Thundercat

-Regardless that their eighth LP discovered this cartoon band decamping to California to work with producer Greg Kurstin, it’s exhausting to not speculate which benighted island the title of this report may seek advice from.
+Regardless that their eighth LP discovered this cartoon band decamping to California to work with producer Greg Kurstin, it’s exhausting not to speculate which benighted island the title of this report may discuss with.
 As ever, a lot lore plays out in the band’s videos and Jamie Hewlett’s artwork.
-Nevertheless it’s clear that a 2023 sense of unease powers this report, with Damon Albarn typically in bittersweet mode, pondering how a deranged cult may take over a fragile society.
-Familiar, however inexhaustible, founts of hysteria abound: “Machine assisted, I disappear” Albarn croons affectingly on Silent Running.
+Nevertheless it’s clear that a 2023 sense of unease powers this document, with Damon Albarn typically in bittersweet mode, pondering how a deranged cult may take over a fragile society.
+Acquainted, but inexhaustible, founts of hysteria abound: “Machine assisted, I disappear” Albarn croons affectingly on Silent Running.

-That is, concurrently, a very Albarn-forward, state-of-the-world Gorillaz document, and one full of visitors channelling totally different energies.
-More outstanding west coasters figure: Afrofuturist funk bassist Thundercat, plus the indefatigable Stevie Nicks, whose visitor vocal on Oil is less the “fairylike companion” of the lyrics than a superb, bone-dry counterpoint to Albarn.
+This is, simultaneously, a very Albarn-forward, state-of-the-world Gorillaz report, and one full of friends channelling totally different energies.
+More outstanding west coasters determine: Afrofuturist funk bassist Thundercat, plus the indefatigable Stevie Nicks, whose visitor vocal on Oil is less the “fairylike companion” of the lyrics than a superb, bone-dry counterpoint to Albarn.
 By some means, even reggaeton party-bringer Dangerous Bunny sounds nuanced on his music, Tormenta.
 Meanwhile, on the knockout New Gold, Pharcyde rapper Bootie Brown returns (alongside Tame Impala) for a delightfully old-school call-back.
-All of it ends on a considerate thumbs up for the opposable-thumbed, with the pogo-friendly Skinny Ape investing hope in us scrawny simians.
+It all ends on a thoughtful thumbs up for the opposable-thumbed, with the pogo-friendly Skinny Ape investing hope in us scrawny simians.

 Continue reading...